MercersKitchen/Music-Player-github.io/Music App/Structured/ReadMe.txt

+Change to ReadMe.md when links are known

+---

 Note: how the code of some program features influcnes the code of other program features
 - Natural Language conversations must identify the meta understanding of the entire project (learned by student)
 - Difference between prototyping and rewriting code for efficiency